AlreadyTakenJonas/PolaRam/README.md

       * [Usage](#usage-2)
       * [The Input File](#the-input-file-1)
    * [Supplementary code: utilities and SetupDecoder](#supplementary-code-utilities-and-setupdecoder)

+# Installation
+To install the program you need to donwload the repository and install the dependencies listed in `conda_env.yml`.
+This can be easily done by creating an anaconda environment from this file.
+In order to do so run `conda env create -n PolaRam -f /PATH/TO/YOUR/INSTALLATION/conda_env.yml`.
+How to install anaconda is explained [here](https://docs.anaconda.com/anaconda/install/index.html).
+You can install the dependencies manually, of course.

+When using anaconda, you have to switch to the anaconda environment to be able to use the installed dependencies.
+Do so with `conda activate PolaRam`.
+After that run the program as described below.
+More on the usage of anaconda, can be found in their [docs](https://docs.anaconda.com/).

+To test your installation of PolaRam and to make sure the program runs properly you might want to run the command `python3 -m unittest` in the directory you have PolaRam installed in.

 # Known Bugs
  * There is a bug in the external command line argument parser argparse: You can't enter negative numbers in scientific notations (like -1e3).
 The number will be mistaken for a command line flag.
 However, writing -1000 is accepted by argparse.